MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-migrate.md

 ### Migrate using BACPAC file

-You can import a data-tier application (DAC) file – a .bacpac file – to create a copy of the original database, with the data, on a new instance of the Database Engine, including Azure SQL Database and SQL Managed Instance.
+You can import to Azure SQL Database and  Managed Instance from a create a copy of the original database, with the data, in a BACPAC file.
 See [Import a BACPAC file to a new Azure SQL Database](sql-database-import.md).

 ## Monitor applications

-You should track application behavior and performance after migration.
+Track application behavior and performance after migration.
 In Managed Instance, some changes are only enabled once the [database compatibility level has been changed](https://docs.microsoft.com/sql/relational-databases/databases/view-or-change-the-compatibility-level-of-a-database).
 Database migration to Azure SQL Database will keep original compatibility level in majority of cases.
 If the compatibility level of a user database was 100 or higher before the migration, it remains the same after migration.
 If the compatibility level of a user database was 90 before migration, in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in Managed Instance.
 Compatibility level of system databases is 140.

-To reduce migration risks, you should only change the database compatibility level after performance monitoring.
+To reduce migration risks, change the database compatibility level only after performance monitoring.
 Use Query Store as optimal tool for getting information about workload performance before and after database compatibility level change, as explained in [Keep performance stability during the upgrade to newer SQL Server version](https://docs.microsoft.com/sql/relational-databases/performance/query-store-usage-scenarios#CEUpgrade).

 Once you are on a fully managed platform, take advantages that are provided automatically as part of the SQL Database service.
-For instance, you don’t have to create backups on Managed Instance -  the service performs this for you automatically.
+For instance, you don’t have to create backups on Managed Instance -  the service performs backups for you automatically.
 You no longer must worry about scheduling, taking, and managing backups.
 Managed Instance provides you the ability to restore to any point in time within this retention period using [Point in Time Recovery (PITR)](sql-database-recovery-using-backups.md#point-in-time-restore).
-During public preview, the retention period is fixed to 7 days.
+During public preview, the retention period is fixed to seven days.
-Additionally, you do not need to worry about setting up high availability as [high availability](sql-database-high-availability.md) is built-in.
+Additionally, you do not need to worry about setting up high availability as [high availability](sql-database-high-availability.md) is built in.

 To strengthen security, consider using some of the features that are available:
 •	Azure Active Directory Authentication at the database level